Overcoming analysis paralysis: the research-backed guide to deciding faster

 Best for: Perfectionism-driven, identity-attachment

-Ask a trusted person what they’d choose given your criteria.
+Ask a trusted person what they would choose given your criteria.
 Then sit with that answer for 24 hours.
-If you feel relieved, that’s your answer.
-If you think “Actually, no, I want X instead,” you’ve clarified your true preference.
-A product lead stuck between two projects asked his co-founder to choose – and felt immediate resistance to the answer, revealing his actual priority.
+If you feel relieved, that is your answer.
+If you think “Actually, no, I want X instead,” you have clarified your true preference.
+A product lead stuck between two projects asked his co-founder to choose, and felt immediate resistance to the answer, revealing his actual priority.
 The delegation surfaced a preference that analysis alone couldn’t.

 9. Accept “good” and build in a review window